Good Boy, Bad Boy

-Good Boy Bad Boy is a 2007 Indian Hindi-language coming-of-age comedy drama film directed by Ashwini Chaudhary, starring Tusshar Kapoor, Emraan Hashmi, Tanushree Dutta, Isha Sharvani, and Paresh Rawal.
-It was produced by Raju Farooqui under the banner of Mukta Arts Ltd and is a remake of the1992 film Class Act starring Kid 'N Play.
-This film marks the third collaboration between the lead actors Tanushree Dutta and Emraan Hashmi after Aashiq Banaya Aapne and Chocolate.
+Good Boy Bad Boy is a 2007 Indian Hindi-language comedy drama film directed by Ashwini Chaudhary.
+The film stars Tusshar Kapoor, Emraan Hashmi, Tanushree Dutta, Isha Sharvani, and Paresh Rawal.
+It is a remake of the 1992 film Class Act.

 Plot

 Rajan Malhotra and Raju Malhotra attend the same college but are poles apart in every trait.
 While Rajan is a brilliant student academically, he is not good in extracurricular activities.
 Raju on the other hand is poor in studies but good in extracurricular activities.
 The college they attend gets a new and strict principal Diwan Awasthi, whose mission is to transform this ill-reputed college into a flocked one.
 Hence he divides the students according to their merit.
 So while Raju is fit for the C-section, for his poor academic performance, Rajan easily gets access to the A-section with his 90% marks.
 Raju however falls for a girl in A-section and hence decides to swap his place with a hesitant Rajan who enters the C-section for the first time in his life.
 Mr. Awasthi learns of this and retaliates by sending their names to a quiz and dance competition.
 So now, geeky Rajan will have to dance while athletic Raju will have to answer questions hurled at him.
-What will Rajan and Raju do?
-Will they accept the challenge or just scoot off?